Makers of basic necessities face 'tradeoff' supplying Russia with cookies, soap | Headlines

 Investors such as the New York State pension fund want companies to consider whether continuing to do business in Russia is worth the risks.
 Asset manager Federated Hermes is pressing companies in phone calls and letters to be "open and transparent about what they do in Russia" and share "what decision-making process they've gone through to come up with a conclusion" on working in the country, said Hannah Shoesmith, director of engagement at the firm.
 Federated Hermes is targeting consumer products companies in its outreach, Shoesmith said.

 "We wouldn't ask companies to just leave Russia without asking them to assess the impact on human rights," Shoesmith said.
-"There are tradeoff companies have to make.
+"There's a tradeoff companies have to make.
 It's not so black and white."
 Companies also "should start to think carefully" about their position on taxes paid to the Russian government, Shoesmith said.

 "There are attempts to come up with good solutions around paying tax," she said.
 "If they pay tax in Russia, what are the solutions they can come up with to make up the balance on that?"
 Shoesmith said that in prior military coups and refugee crises, companies made payments equivalent to their tax bills to nongovernmental organizations aimed at helping people.